 Before you refinance medical student loans

 Before tackling your student loans, you have to figure out what kind of loans you have.
 The average medical student carries six figures of student loan debt.
 It’s not uncommon to have a combination of federal loans and private loans.

 You can check what federal student loans you have by logging into the National Student Loan Data System (NSLDS).
 Any loan listed in this database is federal debt that you still owe.
 And if you ask for a credit report from AnnualCreditReport.com, you can download a free summary of your entire credit history, including any private student loans you owe.

 Once you have all of your student loans mapped out, you should also be aware of your credit score.
-If you choose to refinance, having a healthy credit history will help you get a lower interest rate.
+If you choose to refinance, having a healthy credit history will help get you the lowest rates available.